International Bowling Federation: European and world Championships

-It took some time, but in the first year Czechoslovakia, Hungary, Saarland and Spain accepted the invitation.
+It took some time, but in the first year, Czechoslovakia, Hungary, Saarland, and Spain accepted the invitation.
 Later, the German Democratic Republic (the former East Germany) and the Netherlands also accepted to be members.

 In the first year (1952) there were also disappointments, because the 1st European Asphalt Championships had to be cancelled due to delayed preparations; they were moved to Zürich, Switzerland.
 The Championships for Schere, however, were held and were attended by participants from five countries.

 Congresses

 The first FIQ Congress was hosted by the German federation in November 1952 in Munich; eight member federations attended.
-During that meeting the first FIQ Constitution was adopted and it became the guideline and law for almost 20 years.
+During that meeting, the first FIQ Constitution was adopted and it became the guideline and law for almost 20 years.
 Also a scale and method for charging annual membership fees was adopted.
 Also this lasted almost 20 years until the first raise of annual fees and a new scale were found necessary.
 Another decision adopted, which would be impossible to follow today, was that the official language for all Congress meetings was German.
 Rules, however, were to be printed also in English and French.

 The last congresses in the history of the Federation Internationale des Quilleurs (FIQ) and World Tenpin Bowling Association (WTBA) were held in Abu Dhabi, United Arab Emirates, on Tuesday, December 15, 2015, during which the merger of the two organizations into one entity, World Bowling.

-World Bowling has officially changed its name to the International Bowling Federation (IBF) and has vowed to properly act as the sport’s global governing body.

-The decision was made at the organization’s Extraordinary Congress, which was held online due to the COVID-19 pandemic, on the 2nd of November 2020.
+World Bowling has officially changed its name to the International Bowling Federation (IBF) and has vowed to properly act as the sport's global governing body.
+The decision was made at the organization's Extraordinary Congress, which was held online due to the COVID-19 pandemic, on 2 November 2020.

 List of FIQ/World Bowling congresses:

 Members

 1953 brought six more member federations and in 1954 FIQ had 15 member federations in total.
 It took five more years (1959) to register the first non-European member federations: Mexico and Venezuela.
-These two countries had participated in 1958 in the World Tenpin Championships in Helsingborg, Sweden, as provisional members.
+The two countries had participated in 1958 in the World Tenpin Championships in Helsingborg, Sweden, as provisional members.
 The Constitution provided the Presidium the authority to grant new member federations provisional membership status, to be confirmed (or rejected) at the next regular congress.

 The development of the membership looks as follows:

 Presidents

 Disciplines

 IBF regulates two disciplines – tenpin and ninepin.
-The two organisations that administer these disciplines are the World Tenpin Bowling Association (WTBA) and the World Ninepin Bowling Association (WNBA).
-Both organizations were founded by WB (then FIQ) in 1973.
+The two organisations that administer the disciplines are the World Tenpin Bowling Association (WTBA) and the World Ninepin Bowling Association (WNBA).
+Both organizations were founded by FIQ in 1973.